Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/README.md

 [PLACEHOLDER]

-This step includes downloading and installing the Unity Editor, setting up a basic Unity scene, and importing a robot using the URDF importer.
+This step includes downloading and installing the Unity Editor, setting up a basic Unity scene, and importing a robot--the [Niryo One](https://niryo.com/niryo-one/)--using the URDF importer.

 <!-- Assumptions: ?